 Mr. Street is a former vice president of a financial advisory firm located in Irvine, California.
 While at that firm, he advised on more than $12 billion in debt issuances for state and local governments, including the state of California and the city of Los Angeles.
 Prior to working as a financial advisor, he served in a variety of positions within public finance, including as an investment banker, a guaranteed investment contracts provider, as well as working for the city of Los Angeles in the debt management group within the Office of the City Administrative Officer.

 Mr. Street holds a master’s degree in finance and a bachelor’s degree in business management from Loyola Marymount University, Los Angeles.
-He served on the SEC's Fixed Income Market Structure Advisory Committee (FIMSAC), as well as on the Board of the Government Finance Officers Association Washington Metropolitan Area chapter, and is a member of the National Association of State Treasurers and the Association of Public Finance Professionals for the District of Columbia, Maryland and Virginia.
+He previously served on the Securities and Exchange Commission's Fixed Income Market Structure Advisory Committee (FIMSAC), and he currently serves on the Board of the Government Finance Officers Association - Washington Metropolitan Area chapter.
+He is also a member of the National Association of State Treasurers and the Association of Public Finance Professionals for the District of Columbia, Maryland and Virginia.